 You Will Become an Expert at Multitasking

-You’ll Have to Make Your Peace with Baby Shark (Doo Doo Doo Doo – We Know You Are Singing It!)
+You’ll Have to Make Your Peace with Baby Shark (Doo Doo Doo Doo—We Know You Are Singing It!)

 You’ll Never Sleep for Eight Hours Straight

-Your Tea Will Always be Cold
+Your Tea and Coffee Will Always Be Cold

 Your Face Will Be Covered with Slobbery Kisses

-Your Carpet Will Always Have a Stain
+Your Carpet Will Always Be Stained

-While there are a lot of joys that come with having kids, not all moments are quite magical.
+While there are a lot of joys that come with having kids, not all moments are quite as magical.
 Younger kids tend to leave a mess everywhere they go.
-You need to be prepared for your carpet to always have some sort of stain on it.
+You will need to be prepared for your carpet to always have some sort of stain on it.
 Remember, kids will be kids!
 It’s best to learn some home remedies to clean various types of stains that you are likely to encounter.

 Your Priorities Will Change